 Litigation settlements-On May 29, 2015, together with the Plaintiff Steering Committee, (the "PSC") we filed a settlement agreement (the "PSC Settlement Agreement") in which we agreed to pay a total of \$212 million, plus up to \$25 million for partial reimbursement of attorneys' fees, to resolve (1) punitive damages claims of private plaintiffs, businesses, and local governments and (2) certain claims that BP plc. (together with its affiliates, "BP") had made against us and had assigned to private plaintiffs who previously settled economic damages claims against BP.
-On February 15, 2017, the U.S. District Court for the Eastern District of Louisiana (the "MDL Court") entered a final order and judgement approving the PSC Settlement Agreement, which is no longer subject to appeal.
+On February 15, 2017, the U.S. District Court for the Eastern District of Louisiana (the "MDL Court") entered a final order and judgment approving the PSC Settlement Agreement, which is no longer subject to appeal.
 In June 2016 and August 2015, we made a cash deposit of \$25 million and \$212 million, respectively, into an escrow account established by the MDL Court for the settlement.
 In November 2017, the MDL Court released \$25 million from the escrow accounts for partial payment of attorneys' fees.
-As of April 24, 2018, the aggregate cash balance of our escrow accounts was \$212 million.
+As of July 23, 2018, the aggregate cash balance of our escrow accounts was \$213 million.

-Share repurchase program-In May 2009, at our annual general meeting, our shareholders approved and authorized our board of directors, at its discretion, to repurchase an amount of our shares for cancellation with an aggregate purchase price of up to

-CHF 3.5 billion.
+Share repurchase program-In May 2009, at our annual general meeting, our shareholders approved and authorized our board of directors, at its discretion, to repurchase an amount of our shares for cancellation with an aggregate purchase price of up to CHF 3.5 billion.
 On February 12, 2010, our board of directors authorized our management to implement the share repurchase program.
+In the six months ended June 30, 2018 and the year ended December 31, 2017, we did not purchase shares under our share repurchase program.
+At July 23, 2018, the authorization remaining under the share repurchase program was for the repurchase of up to CHF 3.2 billion, equivalent to approximately \$3.3 billion, of our outstanding shares.
 We intend to fund any repurchases using available cash balances and cash from operating activities.
 The share repurchase program could be suspended or discontinued by our board of directors or company management, as applicable, at any time.
 We may decide, based upon our ongoing capital requirements, the price of our shares, regulatory and tax considerations, cash flow generation, the amount and duration of our contract backlog, general market conditions, debt rating considerations and other factors, that we should retain cash, reduce debt, make capital investments or acquisitions or otherwise use cash for general corporate purposes.
 Decisions regarding the amount, if any, and timing of any share repurchases will be made from time to time based upon these factors.
 Any repurchased shares under the share repurchase program would be held by us for cancellation by the shareholders at a future general meeting of shareholders.
-In the three months ended March 31, 2018 and the year ended December 31, 2017, we did not purchase shares under our share repurchase program.
-At April 24, 2018, the authorization remaining under the share repurchase program was for the repurchase of up to CHF 3.2 billion, equivalent to approximately \$3.3 billion, of our outstanding shares.

-Contractual obligations-As of March 31, 2018, with exception to the following, there have been no material changes to the contractual obligations as previously disclosed in "Item 7.
+Contractual obligations-As of June 30, 2018, with exception to the following, there have been no material changes to the contractual obligations as previously disclosed in "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" in our annual report on Form 10-K for the year ended December 31, 2017:

-Fo r the twelv Total 2019 2020 - 2021 (in millions) 2022 - 2023 ereafter Contractual obligations , Debt \$ 9,395 \$ 1,844 \$ 704 \$ 2,024 \$ 4,823 Interest on debt 5,455 593 1,085 948 2,829 Total \$ 14,850 \$ 2,437 \$ 1,789 \$ 2,972 \$ 7,652
+For the twelve months ending June 30, Total 2019 2020 - 2021 (in millions) Thereafte Contractual obligations • • Debt \$ 9,182 \$ 1,789 \$ 707 \$ 1,924 \$ 4,762 Interest on debt 5,237 562 1,056 913 2,706 Total \$ 14,419 \$ 2,351 \$ 1,763 \$ 2,837 \$ 7,468